Learning with Bounded Instance- and Label-dependent Label Noise: Learning with BILN

 \section{Learning with BILN}

-In this section, we propose an algorithm, inspired by the idea of learning with distilled examples (explained in the following subsetion, i.e., examples whose labels are identical with the labels assigned for them by $g_{D}^{*}$, the Bayes optimal classifier under the clean distribution), for learning with bounded instance- and label-dependent label noise.
+In this section, we propose an algorithm, inspired by the idea of learning with \emph{distilled examples} (explained in the following subsection, i.e., examples whose labels are identical with the labels assigned for them by $g_{D}^{*}$, the Bayes optimal classifier under the clean distribution), for learning with bounded instance- and label-dependent label noise.
+Recently, a similar idea has been applied for learning with class-conditional noise \citep{zheng2020Error}.

 This section is structured as follows.
 In Sec.\ \ref{sub1}, we prove that under certain conditions classifier learnt on distilled examples converge to $g^{*}_{D}$.
-In Sec.\ \ref{sub2}, an automatic approach is proposed to collect distilled examples out of noisy examples utilizing the knowledge of $\rho_{+1\text{max}}$ and $\rho_{-1\text{max}}$.
+In Sec.\ \ref{sub2}, an automatic approach is proposed to collect distilled examples out of noisy examples utilizing the knowledge of $\rho_{\text{+1max}}$ and $\rho_{\text{-1max}}$.
 In Sec.\ \ref{sub3}, we discuss the necessity of actively labeling a small fraction of noisy examples for our learning algorithm to be statistically consistent.
 In Sec.\ \ref{sub4}, we further employ importance reweighting to prevent our learning algorithm from suffering from sample selection bias.
-Besides, our algorithm is provided with a performance bound.
-In Sec.\ \ref{sub553}, an approach to collect distilled examples without knowledge of $\rho_{ \text{+1max}}$ and $\rho_{\text{-1max}}$ is proposed.
+In Sec.\ \ref{sub553}, an approach to collect distilled examples without knowledge of $\rho_{ \text{{+1max}}}$ and $\rho_{\text{{-1max}}}$ is proposed.